 Step 1 Take a washcloth soaked in hot water, squeeze out the excess water, and hold to the stye for several seconds.
 Repeat for about 10 minutes.
 You’ll want to do this at least twice a day, but more if you can.
 This forms a whitehead on the sty.
 DO NOT POP THIS.
 I made the mistake of popping mine with a sterilized sewing needle and it only irritated the hell out of it instead of making things better which I think prolonged the process.

 Step 2 Buy Colloidal Silver.
 This is an anti-bacterial and safe for the eyes, but you’ll want to buy True Colloidal Silver.
 There are not so good silvers out there.
-I have more information on Colloidal Silver in my blog titled How to Treat Eye Infections Naturally.
-My recommendations are the following:
+I have more information on Colloidal Silver concerning purity, etc. in my blog titled How to Treat Eye Infections Naturally.
+My recommendation is Source Naturals from VitaSprings 30PPM.

 Step 3 Buy Essiac capsules and an eye dropper.
 But not just any Essiac, as many do not include all of the herbs necessary or they are not good quality.
-Marijah Mccain sells the best Essiac and do not believe any of the negative articles out there on her.
-She’s being attacked because her herbs work and they heal.
-She’s being attacked by those who would wish to discredit her and the work she’s done.
-Take it from me, she’s a healer and her products are amazing.
-Anyways, here’s the link to the capsules > Click Here.
+Marijah Mccain sells the best Essiac.
+Here’s the link to the capsules > Click Here.
 True Essiac is a 4-herb blend made from Burdock Root, Sheep Sorrel, Slippery Elm, and Turkey Rhubarb.
 It is amazing stuff and treats a wide variety of illnesses.
 Remember, you want the capsules.
 Store any excess in your fridge and pull out an hour before applying to your eye to allow it to come to room temperature.

 Step 4 Once you’ve acquired the Colloidal Silver, immediately start putting one drop into your eye closest to the stye (so in my case it was the corner of the eye) and with your head up, leave it there for several seconds.
 It should sting the stye as it’s killing the infection.
 Do this 3 times a day.

 Why both Colloidal Silver and Essiac?
-Staph is a nasty infection and there’s even cases of highly resistant Staph bacteria out there so by using both in combination you increase the potency and attack against this bacteria hastening your recovery time.
+Staph is a nasty infection and there are even cases of highly resistant Staph bacteria out there so by using both in the combination you increase the potency and attack against this bacteria hastening your recovery time.

 So there you have it, how to treat a Stye in 5 easy steps – quick and easy!
 And the best part is, it’s all natural. 🙂